How to Engrave a Dog Tag – The 6 Best Methods Explained

 Time-consuming for complex designs

-Method 3: Engraving a dog tag with a chisel and hammer
+Method 3: Engrave a dog tag with a chisel and hammer

-Hand engraving with chisel and hammer is a traditional technique that offers a robust, handcrafted finish.
+Hand engraving with a chisel and hammer is a traditional technique that provides a robust, handcrafted finish.
 It is best suited for those who appreciate craftsmanship and desire a more personal, artisan-style engraving on metal dog tags.

 • Small metal chisel or engraving stamp set

-• Engraving block or vise (for securely fixing the dog tag)
+• Engraving block or vise (for securely holding the dog tag)

-• Pencil or scribing needle (for sketching the design)
+• Pencil or scriber (for pre-drawing the design)

-Lightly draw or etch the desired design or text onto the dog tag as a guide.
+Lightly draw or scratch the desired design or text onto the dog tag as a guide.

-Place the dog tag on a firm surface and secure it firmly to prevent movement.
+Place the dog tag on a solid surface and secure it firmly to prevent movement.

-Align the chisel or stamp with the first letter or line of your design.
+Align the chisel or stamp over the first letter or line of your design.

 Strike the chisel or stamp with controlled force.
 Repeat the process for each letter or element.